Wishing You a Safe & Happy Holidays From SafetyDocs!

 Work Health and Safety Policy

-A work health and safety policy is a document that sets out the commitment of the carpentry business to health and safety.
+A work health and safety policy is a document that sets out the carpentry business's commitment to health and safety.
 It defines the responsibilities and accountabilities of management, supervisors, and workers in ensuring a safe working environment.
 The policy should align with the relevant legislation and regulations in Australia.

 Construction Induction Card (White Card)